 Continent procedures are not available to all patients.
 For example, the ileoanal reservoir (pelvic pouch or "J-Pouch") is now an option for many patients with Ulcerative Colitis, but is generally not done for patients with Crohn's disease.
 Also, while these procedures enable patients to avoid wearing an appliance, they are not free of problems.
 For example, people with continent ileostomies and pelvic pouches may get "pouchitis" - inflammation of the internal pouch.
 We're here to help all people with both classical ostomies and the newer alternative procedures cope with their problems and live fully productive lives.

-Additional information about ostomies can be found in the definitions at the UOAA National Website and a set of diagrams on the UOA Canada Website.
+Additional information about ostomies can be found in the definitions at the UOAA National Website.

 | What is Ostomy?

 | Ostomy Care Guides

 | Ostomy Supplies